 Since about 1900, we have averaged about 28 businesses functioning at any one time.
 Some of which have changed hands or succumbed to make way for new enterprises.

-Presently, Our city is run by Mayor, Richard Weisel and the City Council Members are: Harold McKain, Lisa Hake, Jarrod Shivers, Braden Hake and Mark Towner.
+Presently, Our city is run by Mayor, Braden Hake and the City Council Members are: Harold McKain, Lisa Hake, Jarrod Shivers, Brian Brummer and Mark Towner.

 City Clerk is Joanne Brummer and City Treasurer is Lisa Shivers.